 When the scandal surrounding influential Hollywood producer Harvey Weinstein broke, the societal response was largely one of shock.
 How could this have gone on for so long?
 Why did so many victims stay silent?
-As more details emerge, it’s become clear that victims of sexual abuse are often trapped in a cycle of shame, confusion, and fear that keeps them silent.
+As more details emerge, it’s become clear that victims of sexual abuse often experience victim shaming.
+They are trapped in a cycle of shame, confusion, and fear that keeps them silent.

 “I THINK YOU’RE JUST TOO SINFUL TO BE FRIENDS WITH”